20 Great Locations To Stay

 1) Gartocharn, Loch Lomond

-This small village is home to one of the two RSPB reserves in Loch Lomond.
-There is an excellent Visitor Centre on the reserve with some new trails.
-See more of the Gartocharn Reserve by walking along Aber Shore.
+This small village is home to one of the two RSPB reserves by Loch Lomond.
+The reserve has an excellent Visitor Centre and some new trails.
+Do walk along the boardwalk to Aber Shore.

-Looking away from the loch, you will see a small hill rising; this is The Dumpling.
-The short walk to the top of it rewards you with excellent views of Loch Lomond.
-Nearby, Balloch is home to the iconic paddle-steamer Maid of the Loch, Loch Lomond Shores and Balloch Castle Country Park.
+Looking away from the loch, you will see a small hill rising: The Dumpling—the short climb to the top rewards you with excellent views of Loch Lomond.
+Nearby, Balloch is home to the iconic paddle-steamer Maid of the Loch, Loch Lomond Shores, and Balloch Castle Country Park.

 Take a cruise on Loch Lomond from Balloch with Sweeney’s Cruises.